sarthaksingh1551/technical-paper/tech-paper.md

 To clone an object, a constructor must exist to instantiate the first object.
 Next, by using the keyword prototype variables and methods bind to the object’s structure.
 Let’s look at a basic example:

-To clone an article, existance of a constructor is a must to launch the first object.
-Then, by utilizing the keyword prototype, variables and methods tie to the objects's structure.
+To clone an article, the existence of a constructor is a must to launch the first object.
+Then, by utilizing the keyword prototype, variables and methods tie to the objects’ structure.
 How about we take a gander at a fundamental example:

 ```javascript
 var myCar = {